 OBRA also maintains an opt-in e-mail list.
 Each member can choose to be on the e-mail list when they sign up for membership.
-We can provide you with a list of e-mails on condition that it not be sold or transferred and is only used for publicizing your race and is only used a reasonable number of times.
-SPAM will be grounds for revoking permission to utilize the list.
+The OBRA marketing staff will send out one marketing email for each event.
+Promoters are required to provide their own content.